PlanQK/planqk-platform-docs/src/tutorials/tutorial-dwave.md

-# Tutorial: D-Wave Service on PlanQK
+# D-Wave Service on PlanQK

 This tutorial shows how to create a D-Wave flavored PlanQK Service.
 The guide shows step by step the certain development stages and milestones and will guide you through the whole process.